 “That’s fascinating, Char, but I’m tired,” I said.
 “I’m going to bed.”

 The next morning I walked into Transfiguration and took my normal seat next to Mandy.
-The Marauders came in late to class, though.
+The Gryffindor boys came in late to class, though.
 I figured they had been off playing some prank.
 However, during class when we were practicing a new spell, we had time to talk to them.

-Mandy was talking with Sirius, so I moved over next to James, since he was the next closest.
+Mandy was talking with Sirius, so I moved over next to James and Peter, since they were the next closest.
 “So what were—” I broke off.
 James had a huge gash on his arm and several more on his face.
 “What happened?”
 I gasped.
 I noticed similar scratches on Sirius; Peter seemed very tired, and Remus looked ill.

 “Oh… um, just fancied a stroll in the Forbidden Forest.”
 He grinned.

 “I see… well, what was it like?”
 I asked.

 “Oh, well… forbidden, dark, you know.
 Lots of trees, animals with claws.”